CapsAdmin/pac3/README.md

 Reordering the part menu actions layout (in the pac settings menu).

-Changing your part categories, with possible custom icons. (no menu, you'll have to edit the pac_part_categories.txt file directly)
+Changing your part categories, with possible custom icons.

+Colors for the event wheel (with a menu) + a new grid style for command events that doesn't move too much.

 ## Expanded settings menu